FallenTech/streaming-s3/Readme.md

 A simple and light-weight S3 upload streaming module for NodeJS.

-## Features
+## Benefits & Features
+* Tons of configurable options
+* Low memory usage
-* Concurrent part uploading
+* Parallel part uploading
+* Simple interface (Asynchronous and evented)
+* Downloading and uploading statistics (U/D speed and U/D time)
+* Super fast
+* Proper usage of streams and graceful error handling
+* Production ready (Used and tested on production environments, uploading gigabytes of files to S3)
 * Uses official AWS SDK
-* Simple interface
-* Highly robust
-* Impressively fast
-* Good usage of streams and error handling
-* Production ready (Used and tested on production environments, uploading gigabytes of files to S3)

 ## Installation